Home / All Documents / Full UK Driving Licence (How Do You Get It Step By Step)

 Step 1: Apply for a provisional licence

-• You need a valid UK passport, National Insurance number, and addresses for the last 3 years.
+• You typically need: UK passport, National Insurance number, and address history for the last 3 years

 Step 2: Learn to drive and pass the theory test

-• Pass the multiple‑choice section and hazard perception.
+• You must pass both the multiple-choice and hazard perception

 Step 3: Pass the practical driving test

-• Bring your provisional licence, theory pass certificate, and a suitable car (insured for test).
+• Bring your provisional licence and theory pass certificate

-• The test lasts ~40 minutes and includes a reversing manoeuvre and independent driving.
+The test is about 40 minutes.
+It usually includes reversing and independent driving.

 Step 4: Receive your full licence

-• After you pass, the examiner sends your data to DVLA electronically.
+After you pass, the examiner sends your pass data electronically.
+In many cases, your provisional licence is upgraded automatically.

 What Happens After You Pass Your Driving Test?

-• Check your driving record online using the GOV.UK “View or Share” service.
+1. Check your details using the DVLA/GOV.UK “View or Share” service

 Can You Drive Straight After Passing Your Test In The UK?

-Yes – you can drive immediately.
-The pass certificate (green DL25C card) acts as temporary proof of a full licence for up to two months after the test date.
-But there is a catch: you must update your insurance first.
+The pass certificate (the green DL25C card) is accepted as temporary proof of your full entitlement for up to two months after the test date.

 What Is A Driving Test Pass Certificate And How Long Is It Valid?

-The pass certificate is a small green card (DL25C) issued by the examiner.
-It contains your name, test date, and category passed.
-It is valid as a full licence substitute for two months from the test date.
-After that, you must have the photocard.
+A driving test pass certificate is a green card (DL25C) issued by the examiner.
+It contains your details and the category you passed.

 How Do You Change Your Name Or Address On A UK Driving Licence?